Home Compare DTE.DE vs TELIA.ST

 Deutsche Telekom vs Telia Company AB (publ): Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Deutsche Telekom carrying a narrow edge on valuation.
+Deutsche Telekom holds the cleaner structural position, with valuation as the main driver and growth adding further support.
 Telia Company AB (publ) still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 In the market, Telia Company AB (publ) carries the stronger setup — intact trend against Deutsche Telekom's broken trend.
 That leaves a split case: the structural lead stays with Deutsche Telekom, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.